mostafa-abokhadra/running-your-business/business values/values.md

     - what do i value in other businesses as an employee and a customer ?
     - what values do i hold that will be core to my business ?
 2. **Assemble a team of people to work on value creation**
-    - you can get help my a mentor, friends and business advisers
+    - you can get help by a mentor, friends and business advisers
 3. **Brainstorm your business values**
-    - identify the categories of values that are most suitable for your business. common vategories include
+    - identify the categories of values that are most suitable for your business. common categories include
-        - business growth
-        - customer services
-        - decision making
-        - team work
-        - leadership
-        - staff
-        - business culture
-        - social community
-        - environmental sustainability
+        - business growth, customer services, decision making, team work, leadership, staff, business culture, social community, environmental sustainability
-    - create impact values which are the values that ouline the positive impact the business can have on others and the environment
+    - create impact values which are the values that ouline the positive **impact the business can have** on others and the environment
     - it should be simple to the point is more easily recalled by staff and embraced by customers and stakeholders
 4. **Reflect on the meaning of each value**
     - what is this value about ?